eileenmcnaughton/nz.co.fuzion.omngateway/README.md

 ###############################
 #- installation
 ###############################
-CiviCRM has been bringing in a new installation method I have tested downloading the processor from this git repo & installing on a clean 4.2 alpha site.
+This Extension is packaged for the new CiviCRM extensions installation.
+To install it download it to your extensions directory, unzip it & then go to 'manage extensions' through the GUI.

-I have it working on a 4.1 live site - per below.
-Note that 'sensible' testing is OK here even though it's a live site - but don't create loads of fake contacts.
+Testing - I tested installation on a 4.2 install.
+I used the processor on a 4.1 site where I had manually installed

 ######################################
 #Transaction tests